ocean0yohsuke/deepcontrol/README.md

 ackermann'' x y = (untransfold2 .
 IdentityT) |>| ackermann' x y -- You can get ReaderT-IdentityT2-IO-Maybe function from usual ReaderT-MaybeT-IO function
 ```

-Here is a monad transformer example showing that the monad morph is usable.
+Here is a monad transformer example showing how to use trans-cover functions.

 ```haskell
 import DeepControl.Applicative ((|$>))